pnnl/cst/docs/QuickStart.md

 ```shell
 $ source cosim.env
 ```

+You may see a warning about a Python virtual environment not being set; don't worry about it.
 :::

-These examples create data, write them to the data stores (CSV for time-series, JSON for metadata), and then reads them back.
+This examples creates data, write it to the data stores (CSV for time-series, JSON for metadata), and then reads it back.
 No co-simulation is run, just accessing the data stores.
-These examples are very short and show you the basics of how to CST's backend to write.
-Here's links to the source code for writing and reading to the [time-series CSV data store]() and the [metadata JSON data store]().
+These examples are very short and show you the basics of how to CST's backend to write and read data.

 From the root of the cloned CST repo, run the time-series CSV example
 ```shell